pH7Software/pH7-Social-Dating-CMS/README.md

 **We want You to Make It the Best!**

-If you want to work on an Inovative and Exciting Project with a Beautiful PHP code using the latest PHP features while collaborating with nice people, ...
+If you want to work on an Innovative and Exciting Project with a Beautiful PHP code using the latest PHP features while collaborating with nice people, ...
 So You Have to **Join Us**!

-Send an email at: *ph7software {AT} gmail {D0T} com* and Start a wonderful Adventure!
+Send an email at: *hello {AT} ph7cms {D0T} com* and Start a Wonderful Adventure!

 Thank you so much in advance!